 The recipe contains very little oil and no butter.
-As a result these crescent rolls are not heavy at all but they are so tasty!
-And the feta cheese in the dough enhances the taste of the filling in a very nice way.
+As a result these crescent rolls are light and fluffy and still so tasty!
+The feta cheese in the dough enhances the taste of the filling in a very nice way.

 These crescents are soft, delicious, and good also for kids.
 They are the best morning breakfast or afternoon snack for the days when you are not into sweets!

 You may want to check out some other savoury recipes from this blog: